1.2.1. Install Medusa with Docker

 • Change the container_name for each service to avoid conflicts.

-• For example, use medusa_postgres_myproject, medusa_redis_myproject, and medusa_backend_myproject instead of the current names.
+• For example, use medusa_postgres_myproject, medusa_redis_myproject, medusa_backend_myproject, and medusa_storefront_myproject instead of the current names.

 • Change the volume names to avoid conflicts.